dentarg/auth0-blog/_posts/2016-12-19-introduction-to-progressive-web-apps-push-notifications-part-3.markdown

 ```

-This bunch of code above is doing different things.
+The code above is doing many things.
 Just relax, I'll explain the different parts of the code.

 ```js